m-0day/XWing_Dice_Sim/README.md

 Moral of the story: Given the choice between Focus and Target Lock always choose Focus because it can be used for defense as well.
 If you can choose both, always choose both target lock and focus.

-There are other much more sophisticated [X-Wing Dice Calculator](http://xwing.gateofstorms.net/2/multi/) dice simulators out there but I wanted something to show to my 7 year old that would make sense to him.
+There are other much more sophisticated dice simulators out there such as [X-Wing Dice Calculator](http://xwing.gateofstorms.net/2/multi/), but I wanted something to show to my 7 year old that would make sense to him.